kerma2/slate/source/includes/_electors.md

       // The college could be found

     if (err instanceof UserNotFound)
-      // The college could be found
+      // The elector could be found

     // Handle any other errors
   })